altwajre/hello-akka/resources/docs/03-actors/04-mailboxes/README.md

 ## `UnboundedPriorityMailbox`:
 - **Backed by:**  a `java.util.concurrent.PriorityBlockingQueue`
-    - Delivery order for messages of equal priority is undefined - contrast with the `UnboundedStablePriorityMailbox`.
+    - Delivery order for messages of equal priority is undefined.
+    - Contrast with the `UnboundedStablePriorityMailbox`.
 - **Blocking:** No.
 - **Bounded:** No.
 - **Configuration name:** `akka.dispatch.UnboundedPriorityMailbox`.

 ## `UnboundedStablePriorityMailbox`:
 - **Backed by:**  a `java.util.concurrent.PriorityBlockingQueue` wrapped in an `akka.util.PriorityQueueStabilizer`.
-    - FIFO order is preserved for messages of equal priority - contrast with the `UnboundedPriorityMailbox`.
+    - FIFO order is preserved for messages of equal priority.
+    - Contrast with the `UnboundedPriorityMailbox`.
 - **Blocking:** No.
 - **Bounded:** No.
 - **Configuration name:** `akka.dispatch.UnboundedStablePriorityMailbox`.